 The Junior Seminar

 An introduction to the methods of research and the arts of criticism, taken in the fall of junior year.
-Concentrators choose one from a menu of five or six seminars when they sign into the department as sophomores.
+Concentrators are placed in one of five seminars when they sign into the department as sophomores.
 The courses are topical (ranging from "Dickinson and Thoreau" and "Death and Literature"), but all of them involve intensive practice in the reading and writing of literary criticism.
-Students begin researching and drafting the junior paper during the Junior Research Seminar, under the guidance of the seminar leader.
-During spring semester they continue work on the paper, with their seminar leader as JP advisor.
+Students begin researching and drafting the junior paper during the Junior Seminar, under the guidance of the seminar instructor.
+During spring semester they continue work on the paper, with their seminar instructor as JP advisor.
 The JP is 20-30 pages in length, and is due in April.

 During the junior fall, students should plan a program of departmental courses for the next two years.
-The planned course work for the junior spring and senior year should be discussed with the junior seminar leader, who signs the TiberHub sheet and acts as the junior adviser during the fall term.
+The planned course work for the junior spring and senior year should be discussed with the junior seminar instructor, who signs the TiberHub sheet and acts as the junior adviser during the fall term.

 The Senior Thesis